 Mad about Brock Turner's sentence?
-Too bad
+It's not uncommon

 Of those 52 cases, 33 led to criminal charges, resulting in 13 cases of prison or jail time, ranging from 20 years to three months.
 Eleven cases ended with no time, either through probation or suspended or deferred sentences; 9 ended in acquittals or charges being dropped.

 In most of the cases, those involved were acquaintances, friends, former lovers or occasional flings.
 Usually, it involved a party or social gathering that included alcohol, after which people retreated to a dorm or apartment.
-Sometimes, hook-ups turned into he said/she said cases, with a woman claiming she was forced to the ground, a bed or against a wall, and raped as she shouted no, while the man said it was consensual.
+Sometimes, encounters turned into he said/she said cases, with a woman claiming she was forced to the ground, a bed or against a wall, and raped as she shouted no, while the man said it was consensual.

 More often than not, a case hinged on consent, leading in different directions: the decision not to file charges, a plea deal on reduced charges, trials that ended in acquittals.
 Occasionally, the school intervened to facilitate a plea deal or defend their star player in public.
 Sometimes, they didn't report the incident to police.